 For fire investigation reports, you must describe the internal and external exposures.
 This helps to better understand how the fire spread.
 Here's what to document:

-• Internal Exposures: Describe how a fire could spread throughout the building via natural avenues including hidden spaces, stairways, chutes and shafts.
-Note the protective measures for interior areas, including firewalls, protection for valuable equipment and records.
+Internal Exposures: Describe how a fire could spread throughout the building via natural avenues, including hidden spaces, stairways, chutes, and shafts.
+Note the protective measures for interior areas, including firewalls and protection for valuable equipment and records.

 Best Practices: